 The 607th QM GR Co took part in no campaigns, battles, or military engagements during 1943, and suffered no losses.
 The main objective was to train and build up the unit in view of a possible movement overseas.

-The organization sailed to England on troopship USAT “Edmund B. Alexander” (acquired by the US Army in 1940; initially used as a floating barracks at St. John, Newfoundland, in 1941; retrofitted and used as a troop transport in 1942-1943, operating between the ZI and the Mediterranean and European Theaters in 1943-1944; and carrying returning US military dependents, war brides and kids between 1946-1949 –ed) departing Boston POE on 29 December 1943 and spending thirteen (13) days rocking and rolling on the Atlantic before reaching Liverpool, United Kingdom, 8 January 1944.
-The ship was part of large convoy sailing across the Atlantic carrying thousands of troops enroute to the European Theater (among which, personnel pertaining to the 16th General Hospital, elements from the 4th Armored Division, the 981st Field Artillery Battalion, the 735th Military Police Battalion, and many others –ed).
+The organization sailed to England on troopship USAT “Edmund B. Alexander” (acquired by the US Army in 1940; initially used as a floating barracks at St. John, Newfoundland, in 1941; retrofitted and used as a troop transport in 1942-1943, operating between the ZI and the Mediterranean and European Theaters in 1943-1944; and carrying returning US military dependents, war brides and kids between 1946-1949 –ed) departing Boston POE on 23 March 1944 and spending thirteen (13) days rocking and rolling on the Atlantic before reaching Liverpool, United Kingdom, 3 April 1944.
+The ship was part of large convoy of 27 ships sailing across the Atlantic carrying thousands of troops and equipment enroute to the European Theater.
 The personnel were crammed deep in one of the holds, way below sea level, and slept in bunks four high.
 Food was served two times daily and consumed standing.
 The deck was grimy and slippery from the spilled food and drink, latrines overflowed, and quite a few men were seasick.
-Almost endlessly zigzagging its way across the ocean, the “Edmund B. Alexander” finally reached Liverpool in early January of 1944.
+Almost endlessly zigzagging its way across the ocean, the “Edmund B. Alexander” finally reached Liverpool early April of 1944.

 Following its arrival in the United Kingdom, the 607th QM GR Co first spent some time in Oxford, before being stationed near Bristol, Gloucestershire, England, APO # 230, where it was to start an intensive period of training both on land as on water.
 In view of Operation “Overlord” the different Platoons received appropriate instructions with regard to their respective stations and training periods while in England.
 Movement to the respective training areas were the large-scale rehearsals were to be conducted was to take place by train or motor convoy.